-There is presently no EU visa for Japanese citizens for stays of less than 90 days.
-After 2020, though, Japanese citizens traveling to Europe from Japan will need an ETIAS visa, that will be valid for 5 years.
+There is presently no EU visa waiver for Japanese citizens for stays of less than 90 days.
+After 2022, though, Japanese citizens traveling to Europe from Japan will need an ETIAS visa waiver, that will be valid for 3 years.

-With a valid ETIAS visa for Japanese travelers, it is possible to enter any European Schengen country that applies to this visa.
-The ETIAS visa for Japanese citizens aims to reduce restrictions while still maintaining a high level of international security.
+With a valid ETIAS visa waiver for Japanese travelers, it is possible to enter any European Schengen country that this visa waiver applies to.
+The ETIAS visa waiver for Japanese citizens aims to reduce restrictions, while still maintaining a high level of international security.